 “Hello, Sparrow Hawk,” a Russian voice spoke, “this is the Space Alliance Station.
 What are your coordinates?”

 The Space Alliance had been the competing force for Earth’s supra-atmospheric space above the Kármán Line, and the Global E-fleet’s unacknowledged enemy.
-I had no doubt that, in our thirty-four successful missions against alien invaders, we had shot down more than one Space Alliance aircraft.
+I had no doubt that, in our fifty-four successful missions against alien invaders, we had shot down more than one Space Alliance aircraft.

 The Russian voice coming across the radio wave sounded as happy to hear Leon as we were to hear him.
 Within an hour we received docking clearance aboard the Space Alliance Station and were welcomed with cheers from surviving pilots from almost every advanced nation on Earth.
 Tears ran down many faces, unchecked and unashamed.
 Our differences had ceased to exist.
 We were all that was left, and clung to each other with gratitude and desperation.

 “This can’t last forever,” Leon whispered in my ear as the survivors congratulated each other.